Santa Fe Opera Apprentices in Worship at St. John's - Summer 2018

-Santa Fe Opera apprentices will share their talents with our community during worship at St. John's in July and early August.
+Santa Fe Opera apprentices will share their talents with our community during worship at St. John's beginning in July.
 Come join us each Sunday at 8:30 AM and 11:00 AM and be blessed by their voices, as they soar through the sanctuary!

 Tracy Cantin: July 2

 Returning soprano Tracy Cantin from Summerside, Prince Edward Island, Canada, earned her Bachelor of Music in Voice from University of Alberta, her Master of Music in Voice from Western University, and an Artists Diploma from McGill University.
 A recent graduate of the prestigious Ryan Opera Center at Lyric Opera of Chicago, Cantin made her debut as Anna Bolena when she stepped in for Sondra Rodvanovsky for the closing night performance.
 Also for the Lyric, Cantin appeared as Berta in "The Barber of Seville," and 5th Maid in "Elektra."
 Last season marked her Canadian debut as Chrysothemis in "Elektra" with Edmonton Opera.
 This summer, Tracy cover’s the title role in "Alcina."

 Returning tenor Carlos Enrique Santelli, from Orlando, FL, is a Domingo-Colburn-Stein young artist with LA Opera.
 He holds degrees from the University of Michigan and Oberlin Conservatory of Music.
 In 2013, he was a Gerdine Young Artist with the Opera Theatre of Saint Louis, where he covered Frederic in "The Pirates of Penzance."
 He most recently appeared as the Fourth Jew in LA Opera's production of "Salome."
 In the summer of 2016, he was an apprentice singer with the Santa Fe Opera where he will return this summer to sing Arturo in "Lucia di Lammermoor."